Last Updated on December 24, 2023 by Emmanuel

-The Tour de France happens in summer, during which many individuals take vacations to visit France and attend this most famous cycling event wordwide.
+The Tour de France happens in summer, during which many individuals take vacations to visit France and attend this famous cycling event worldwide.

 However, this demanding racing event requires riders to push their physical and mental limits despite its glamorous side.

-Why is the Tour de France so Brutal, might you ask?
+You might ask why the Tour de France is so brutal.
 This article examines what makes this sporting event the toughest.

 Table of Contents

 Why Is The Tour De France Challenging?

 The Tour de France started in 1903 and became one of the most important cycling events globally.

 This race includes twenty-one stages, the most complex and demanding for the riders.

 Among the most TDF-challenging stages are mountain climbs that can last several hours.